 The Phoenix lays claim to being one of London’s oldest cinemas.
 And with its art deco interiors, it’s definitely one of the prettiest.

-Locals love the Lexi, a friendly little gem of a community cinema run mostly by volunteers, with just one-screen, room for 77 filmgoers and a newly-refurbished bar.
+Locals love the Lexi, a friendly little gem of a community cinema run mostly by volunteers, with just one screen, room for 77 filmgoers, and a bar that doubles as a gallery.
 Best of all, all profits go to charity.

 Housed in what used to be an Odeon, this grade II listed building boasts three screens and is another jewel in Everyman's crown of luxury cinemas.